SerratedSharp/CSharpWasmRecipes/README.md

 > There are some type names that exist in both WebAssemblyRuntime and System.Runtime.InteropService.Javascript, such as JSObject.
 Be mindful of what namespaces you have declared in `using`, or fully qualify, to avoid confusing compilation errors.
 A project can leverage both capabilities in different places, but should not mix them for a given C#/JS function/type mapping.

  The WebAssemblyRuntime package or .NET 7 InteropServices namespace can also be used from class library projects implementing interop wrappers which are intended for consumption in a Uno.Boostrap.Wasm project.
 The library would typically not reference Uno.Bootstrap.Wasm, as that's only needed for the root Console project with a `Main` entry point that would be compiled into a WebAssembly package.

+## Architecture

+### Runtime Dependencies

+WebAssembly/WASM support is dependent upon the browser's support for the WebAssembly standard, and is currently supported by the newest version of all major browsers: https://caniuse.com/?search=WebAssembly

+Otherwise at runtime the resulting WASM package is platform agnostic, and there is no external dependency on specific hosting technologies, web application technologies, or programming languages.
+At runtime, any HTML page that can load and execute the embedded.js bootstrapper will be able to successfully load and execute the WASM package.

+### Interop

+WASM interfaces with the web application or HTML page client side through javascript, known as JS interop, and/or via traditional web requests against the backend host such as REST.
+Using native .NET 7 JS interop, static JS methods can be called from .NET.
+Arbitrary JS cannot be executed via this approach, thus typical implementations require a JS implementation to act as a shim for the .NET interop.
+In turn, JSExport'd methods can be accessed from an existing web application's client side JS as though they were static methods exposed from a traditional JS library.
+WASM also supports JS promises and events offering additional integration options.

+The WASM package does not have direct access to all browser capabilities, but JS shims can be used to access those capabilities indirectly.
+For example, access to the HTML DOM can be implemented by JSImport'ing JS shims calling native JS methods such as findElementById or creating a wrapper around a library such as jQuery as is done in SerratedJQ.

+.NET 7 WASM supports HttpClient, allowing requests to be made directly to the backend host using tradtiional web requests that would be compatible with any hosting technology exposing traditional HTTP endpoints.
+This could be used to retrieve HTML fragements, or JSON data models, either of which could be used to data driven logic or dynamically updating HTML.

+The Uno WebAssemblyRuntime library provides methods to execute arbitrary javascript from .NET, but this should generally only be used for static JS that is not parameterized nor dynamic, due to security risks of dynamic JS.
+It can be useful for creating JS declarations for the interop shims since these consist of static JS.

+### Hosting

+At runtime, the WASM package files will be downloaded from the server the same way static files such as images or JS would be downlaoded, and then executed within the browser.
+This is completely hosting platform agnostic, since from the host's perspective it is a simple file download request.
+Often the host will need to be configured to allow files with *.clr and *.dat extensions to be downloaded, tyipically accomplished by adding mime types.

+### Loading the WASM Package at Runtime

+The HTML pages will need to reference the appropriate javascript to load the WASM packages.
+Javascript files included by Uno.Bootstrap handle the initial loading of the runtime.
+For example, if using EmbeddedMode, then a script tag referencing the WASM package's `embedded.js` would handle bootstrapping the WASM package, then execute our WASM entry point which is the console project's `Program.Main()`.

+The WASM package can either be hosted from the same site as the primary application, or in a seperate application.
+Similar to any other javascript, it can be loaded from a relative URL (hosted in a subpath of the web app) or from another site.

 ## JS Interop Scenarios
 This section deals primarily with exposing types or methods from JS to C#, with the intention of allowing C# code to call into JS, or hold references to JS objects.